 The mapping process starts with the establishment of observation points.
 Observation points should be representative of the various perspectives from the scenic road taken at intervals of approximately two hundred to four hundred feet along the road.
 At least three observation points must be utilized in order to establish property parameters.
 Observation points are not required beyond one-half mile of the property boundary.
-Observation points must be photo-documented shall be taken from the points, at a height above the road pavement of approximately three to four feet.
+Observation points must be photo-documented

+Once the observation points are established, line of sight measurements shall be taken from the points, at a height above the road pavement of approximately three to four feet.
 The limits of visibility from the observation point shall be mapped.
 Viewsheds, or portions of viewsheds that extend more than one thousand feet from the scenic road right-of-way need not be documented or mapped.

-In this particular example, Project B is located in Sub-district 4 and is not subject to the Overlay District requirements, unless the proposed buildings exceed the Visible Building Height standards.
+In this particular example, Project B is located in Sub-district 4 and is not sub-ject to the Overlay District requirements, unless the proposed buildings exceed the Visible Building Height standards.
 Since the property is more than 600 feet from the scenic road right-of-way, it is also exempt from any height visibility standards.